Mike-Heneghan/wk_07_d3_Polymorphism-Compostion_Quiz/README.md

 <h3>When would you use composition?
 Provide a simple example in Java.</h3>

-<p>Composition would be used in any project using a object oriented programming language.</p>
+<p>Composition would be used in any project using a object oriented programming language.
+In Java if classes shared the same behaviours rather than trying to create a super class with the same methods and overloading with inheritance it would be more useful to create an interface and implement it in the appropriate classes.
+Therefore an object could have a HAS-A relationship with objects of many classes which implement the same interface.</p>

 <h3>What is/are the advantage(s) of using composition?</h3>

 <p>Composition helps to make code more robust and future proofs it by reducing hi level dependencies on lo level modules allowing changes to be made without "breaking" the code.
 This also lends itself to reusing code. </p>

 <h3>What happens to the behaviours when the object composed of them is destroyed?</h3>

+<p>When an object implementing an Interface is destroyed the interface itself is not changed and the objects calling methods on any other object which are implementing the interface are not affected.</p>